Prostate Cancer Changed My Diet

 I soon discovered that most fruits and vegetables can contain significant amounts of cancer-fighting and inflammation-reducing benefits, along with vitamins, antioxidants and natural fiber.1 The more I read, it's obvious that most men do not consume the recommended amounts of fruit and vegetables that are needed.
 So, as I looked at where to begin my new form of eating, I really concentrated on trying to include a wide variety of fruits and vegetables in every meal.

-After reading multiple articles on diet, I thought it became pretty obvious that the consumption of red meat, dairy products, and animal fats may at some level lead to development of cancer, particularly prostate cancer.2 As a youngster, my family consumed large quantities of beef pork and lamb in the belief that that was a healthy diet when combined with vegetables.
+After reading multiple articles on diet, I thought it became pretty obvious that the consumption of red meat and animal fats may at some level lead to development of cancer, particularly prostate cancer.2 As a youngster, my family consumed large quantities of beef pork and lamb in the belief that that was a healthy diet when combined with vegetables.
 Candidly, I never really thought about plants as a protein source.

 Cutting back sugar